 my name is liisa. i am the harbinger of sheepy things, crafty things, and questionable language. i am 32 years old and live in the aptly named, absurdly beautiful british columbia. i grew up in the mildly socialist republic of finland, where i learned much about nudity and developed an abnormal affection for potatoes, but moved to canada in 2012 to pursue my inexplicable career dreams in yarn and fibre.

-after two years of wrangling yarn at a local dyehouse i changed gears and now spend my days playing with people’s pension money at a reputable financial institution. after hours, however, i moonlight as a semi-accomplished knitting pattern designer and teach knitting classes at various locations in the lower mainland.
+after two years of wrangling yarn at a local dyehouse i changed gears and now spend my days wrangling investment advisors at a local financial institution. after hours, however, i moonlight as a semi-accomplished knitting pattern designer and teach knitting classes at various locations in the lower mainland.

 i’ve been a crafter since forever and ever. my grandmother taught me to knit at the tender age of 7 or so and i’ve had needles in my hands ever since. knitting is my mind palace and has quite literally saved my life more than once.